The Crimson Rivers: Plot

-Coincidentally Detective Inspector (Lieutenant de Police) Max Kerkerian (Vincent Cassel) is in the nearby town of Sarzac investigating the desecration of the grave of Judith Herault, a girl who died in 1982, and the theft of her photos from the local primary school.
-Another grave of yet another girl who died of pneumonia in the same year shows signs of an earlier desecration.
-Judith Herault was killed in a horrific highway accident while travelling with her family and her body only found months later.
-The mother was the only survivor and was so traumatized that years later she took a vow of darkness in a nunnery.
-The mother tells Kerkerian that when Judith was ten she broke her wrist, and they went to get help at the faculty's hospital in Guernon where she was born; she claims they were attacked by "demons" on their way back and, when they fled, her husband and her daughter were killed in the road accident.
-She says the pictures were stolen to erase her daughter from history, and that her face is a threat to the demons who have returned to complete their mission.
-She tells him it all began in Guernon.
+Coincidentally Detective Inspector (Lieutenant de Police) Max Kerkerian is in the nearby town of Sarzac investigating the desecration of the grave of Judith Herault, a girl who died in 1982, and the theft of her photos from the local primary school.
+The mother tells Kerkerian that at the faculty's hospital in Guernon, they were attacked by "demons" on their way back and when they fled, her husband and her daughter were killed in the road accident.